Dynamic-Capital/Dynamic-Capital/docs/NETWORKING.md

 ## Origin alignment across platforms

-- The DigitalOcean App Platform spec keeps ingress open so `dynamic-capital.ondigitalocean.app`, `dynamic-capital.vercel.app`, and `dynamic-capital.lovable.app` all route to the same service while the app publishes DigitalOcean-hosted links.
+- The DigitalOcean App Platform spec keeps ingress open so `dynamiccapital.ton`, `dynamic-capital.ondigitalocean.app`, `dynamic-capital.vercel.app`, and `dynamic-capital.lovable.app` all route to the same service while the app publishes TON-hosted links as the default.
 - `supabase/config.toml` now sets `site_url`, `additional_redirect_urls`, and
-  the Supabase Functions env block to the DigitalOcean origin while allowlisting the Dynamic and Vercel hosts for cross-domain API calls.
+  the Supabase Functions env block to the TON origin while allowlisting the DigitalOcean, Lovable, and Vercel hosts for cross-domain API calls.
-- `vercel.json` and the Dynamic scripts default to the DigitalOcean domain but expose the full allow list so alternate hosts continue to work without additional overrides.
+- `vercel.json` and the Dynamic scripts default to the TON domain but expose the full allow list so alternate hosts continue to work without additional overrides.
 - `lovable-build.js` and `lovable-dev.js` hydrate `SITE_URL`,
   `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` before running
   Dynamic workflows so previews and builds share the production origin when